ElForko/FFIV-Char-Battle-Sprite-Editor/README.md

  # FFIV Character Battle Sprite Editor

-This tool lets you quickly and easily adjust the colors of character's battle sprites in FFIV.
+This tool (available [here](https://elforko.github.io/FFIV-Char-Battle-Sprite-Editor/)) lets you quickly and easily adjust the colors of character's battle sprites in FFIV.

 What makes this different from a standard SNES sprite editor?
 Let's say you want to change Dark Knight Cecil's armor color: just click on his "Armor" button and start playing with the color sliders.
 All 5 of the palette colors that make up Cecil's armor will be adjusted simultaneously while maintaining their relative Brightness and Saturation.